After performing a large deletion operation in Amazon S3, the list command is unresponsive. How do I troubleshoot this?

 Last updated: 2021-09-09

-I'm trying to run the aws s3 ls command or the aws s3api list-objects command on my Amazon Simple Storage Service (Amazon S3) bucket.
-However, the command doesn't return any output and eventually times out.
-How can I fix this?
+I've performed a large number of file deletions and I'm trying to run the list command on my Amazon Simple Storage Service (Amazon S3) bucket.
+However, the list command hangs and doesn't return any output.
+How do I resolve this?

 - Remove expired object delete markers.

 - Try the list-objects-v2 command or the latest version of the AWS Command Line Interface (AWS CLI).